johnzilla/vacation-planner/memory-bank/activeContext.md

 # Active Context

+2025-03-22 22:49:00 - Completed code quality tools configuration.

+* Successfully fixed all code quality tools and CI workflow:
+  - All CI tests are now passing
+  - Local pre-commit hooks work correctly
+  - ESLint is configured for JavaScript files
+  - Prettier is working with proper file patterns
+  - Black and isort format Python files in CI

 2025-03-22 22:40:00 - Removed push step from CI workflow.

 * Modified CI workflow to remove the push step: